learnbyexample/practice_python_projects/practice_python_projects.md

     root.mainloop()
 ```

 Most of the widget creation and code logic should be familiar to you from the previous sections.
-Here's some details specific to this program:
+Here are some details specific to this program:

 * `wraplength` is used to force a long question into multiple lines.
 * `TkFixedFont` (monospace) is used because there are code snippets in some of the questions and answers.